 Activity No. 3: The development of masts or towers of any material or type used for telecommunication broadcasting or radio transmission purposes where the mast or tower-

-(a) is to be placed on a site not previously used for this purpose; and but excluding attachments to existing buildings and masts on rooftops.
+- (a) is to be placed on a site not previously used for this purpose; and - (b) will exceed 15 metres in heightbut excluding attachments to existing buildings and masts on rooftops.